charbelmansour005/ReactJS-Eurisko/README.md

 ### Tech:
 API’s are being handled using Axios, Async thunks & Redux Toolkit.
-- The official documentation of redux has been strongly recommending the use of redux toolkit since 2019, it is an advocate of simple, clean, structured and reusable code.
+- The official documentation of redux has been strongly recommending the use of redux toolkit since 2019, it is an advocate of simple, clean, structured and reusable code, source: https://redux.js.org/redux-toolkit/overview#what-is-redux-toolkit
 - Axios is a popular package which provides very useful features especially when working on bigger projects, like interceptors and defaults for example

 ### Product features: